-This form packet is used to document inspection of rectifiers.

-P-192.465(b) Inspect/Test/ Repair Rectifiers

-P-192.465(c) Inspect Reverse Current Switches, Diodes, and Interference Bonds

-P-192.483 Cathodic Protection Remediation

-The applicable sections of the above procedure(s) shall be reviewed prior to completing this form.

-- 1. Copy this form and return original to manual. - 2.
-Refer to Corrosion Control Procedures to ensure inspections are done correctly. - 3.
+When to Use This Form This form is used to document inspection of interference bonds on the pipeline.
+Reviewed Procedures P-192.465(b) Inspect/Test/ Repair Rectifiers P-192.465(c) Inspect Reverse Current Switches, Diodes, and Interference Bonds P-192.483 Cathodic Protection Remediation The applicable sections of the above procedure(s) shall be reviewed prior to completing this form.
+Documentation Procedure Copy this form and return original to manual.
+Refer to Corrosion Control Procedures to ensure inspections are done correctly.
 Gather data and complete form.
-One section should be completed for each inspection (once every 2 months). - 4.
-If corrosion is found or there is a suspected need for remediation, document below and forward this document to the Corrosion Control Engineer for immediate review. - 5.
+One section should be completed for each inspection (once every 2 months).
+If corrosion is found or there is a suspected need for remediation, document below and forward this document to the Corrosion Control Engineer for immediate review.
 Place completed form in file.
-Retain for the life of the line.
+Retain records for the life of the pipeline system.